– GUEST POST –

-Kumarakom is a picturesque holiday spot that lies on the lake Vembanad.
+Kumarakom is a picturesque holiday spot that lies on lake Vembanad.
 The beauty of the place is unmatched!
-Surrounded with the Western Ghats on the east and paddy fields on the west.
+Surrounded by the Western Ghats on the east and paddy fields on the west.
 The view of the backwaters is enchanting and the best way to experience it is through a boat ride.
 The region is also home to the Onam festival, varied dance forms as well as the famous boat race.

-Kasargod popularly known as “land of seven languages and cultures” has an enchanting view.
+Kasargod is popularly known as the “land of seven languages and cultures” and has an enchanting view.
 Being unexplored by many tourists, the place is away from any hustle and bustle.
 If you want to just lie down on the boat and enjoy the mystical beauty of the islands and sparkling water, then a visit to Kasargod is a must.